 Each transaction dialogue between Communication Layers consists of a single new outgoing message followed by one or more returned messages.
-Return messages are referenced to the original message and have return message types as shown inError!
-Reference source not found..
+Return messages are referenced to the original message and have return message types as shown in Table 6.
 They also retain the Message Category and Instruction Type of the original message.

-Table 6 - Message Header Categories
+Table 6: Message Header Categories

-Table 8 -